sleweke-bayer/CADET/doc/modelling/unit_operations/multi_channel_transport_model.rst

     Scheme of exemplary channels with different cross section areas and arbitrary exchange between channels.

-FixMe: Ideally add an example from another field.

 For information on model parameters see :ref:`multi_channel_transport_model_config`.